-TENNderCARE provides checkups and health care services for children who have TennCare.
-These services make sure babies, children, teens and young adults receive the health care they need.
+TennCare Kids provides checkups and health care services for children who have TennCare.
+This program ensures babies, children, teens and young adults receive the care they need.

 How Do We Get the Word Out?

-TENNderCARE conducts outreach in Knox County through a variety of venues:
+The Community Outreach team conducts activities in Knox County through a variety of venues: